beancount/docs/docs/fund_accounting_with_beancount.md

 *By Carl Hauser*

+    This is a followup to the Transfers discussion above.
+I realized that making the "transfer" nature explicit and giving it its own meaning (all transfers must balance) would make it possible to catch what for me is an occasional data entry error.

 One problem that I’ve experienced using the Fund approach is that it’s a bit too easy to make mistakes when transferring money between funds, such as in the very last transaction above.
 Formalizing the idea of Transfer accounts can help with this.
 The most common mistake is to end up with something that moves assets in both accounts in the same direction -- both up or both down as in this mistaken version of the transaction in question:

     2014-07-20 !
 "Medical expense reimbursed from FSA - with mistake"